Other Liabilities on the Balance Sheet

 The parent company, Johnson & Johnson itself, serves to move capital and support throughout the organization as each stand-alone individual subsidiary operates in an extraordinary, decentralized autonomous way, which is one of the strengths of the iconic enterprise.

 The other liabilities section is relatively stable as a percentage of total liabilities and assets.
 It represents a small part of the balance sheet.
 It's not particularly interesting.
-It's not the sort of thing you'd spend a lot of time worrying about once you became familiar with the company, how it does business, how it is organizationally and legally structure, and the way it moves money between subsidiaries to lower the cost of capital or to speed up the development of some product or drug it wants to launch.
+It's not the sort of thing you'd spend a lot of time worrying about once you become familiar with the company, how it does business, how it is organizationally and legally structure, and the way it moves money between subsidiaries to lower the cost of capital or to speed up the development of some product or drug it wants to launch.